khardikk/hady68/README.md

   </a>
 </p>

-Passionate full stack developer driven by the power of technology for positive change, with a background in Computer Science and community management.
+Passionate developer driven by the power of technology or positive change, with a background in Computer Science and community management.
 Ready to contribute to impactful projects.
 Currently exploring the possibilities of AI.

 See [my website](https://hardikkkamboj.netlify.app/) for more information!